gabrielsalvatore/algorithmology-systemsense/writing/reflection.md

 ### Describe in detail how the `get_battery` function works

-TODO: Write at least one paragraph to explain the provided code
+TODO: Write at least one paragraph to explain the provided source code

 ```python
 def get_battery() -> Dict[str, str]: